 5. Pork Chomps 5-inch Munchy Sticks Assorted Flavors

-These munchy sticks offer a firm, chewy texture that works well for moderate chewers.
-The assortment of flavors keeps things interesting, and the generous pack size makes them practical for multi-dog households or frequent treating.
-Their low-fat formulation is suitable for a range of dog sizes, and they're easy to break into smaller pieces if needed.
+These munchy sticks have a firm, chewy texture that works well for moderate chewers.
+The assorted flavors keep things interesting, and the pack size is practical for multi-dog homes or frequent treating.
+Their low-fat formulation suits a range of dog sizes, and they're easy to break into smaller pieces if needed.

 What We Like: